-Hello Lions, Lionesses and Leos Family,
+Hello Lions, Lionesses and Leos!

-Please continue to collect canned goods/items, etc., for local food pantries throughout your service area (see your roster book, page 88, for the continuation of the Feed-ing the Hungry in District 22-W which was started under IPDG Kent’s lead-ership);
+Please continue to collect canned goods/items, etc., for local food pantries throughout your ser-vice area (see your roster book, page 88, for the continuation of the Feeding the Hungry in District 22-W which was started under IPDG Kent’s leadership);

-LVRF Rally on November 8;
+LVRF Rally "Stars Over Broad-way" on November 8;

 Strengthen the Pride and Be Lion Hearted